-With COVID-19 keeping us mostly working from home as an IT guy/girl, or in my case really being quarantined, Microsoft Teams has become a huge part of our (social) interaction with colleagues, clients and business partners.
+With COVID-19 keeping us mostly working from home as an IT guy/girl, or in my case really being quarantined, Microsoft Teams has become a huge part of our (social) interaction with colleagues, clients and business partners, thankfully we have custom Microsoft Teams video backgrounds.

 But not everyone has the ideal situation that the place you work from is ideal for a video call with a client or business partner (or even some colleagues).
 But there is a solution to that, custom Microsoft Teams video backgrounds.
 The Teams app comes preloaded with some nice ones already, but I wouldn’t be me, to have my custom one.
 Let me explain how I did it.